WGBH-MLA/AAPB2/app/views/exhibits/peabody/winners.md

 ## Summary

 The following list presents Peabody Award winners in the AAPB collection ordered by date.
-Titles with asterisks next to the titles are available for online access in the AAPB.
 [Note: This list does not include winners for which Brown Media Archives or AAPB do not have digitized media.]

 ## Extended

-### Items Available in the ORR
+### Items Available for online access in the AAPB

 [Wisconsin School of the Air; Afield with Ranger Mac](https://americanarchive.org/catalog?f%5Baccess_types%5D%5B%5D=online&q=%22Afield+With+Ranger+Mac%22&sort=episode_number_sort+asc) | 1942 | WHA</br>
 [Weekly Talk to the People-- Mayor F.H.
 LaGuardia.](https://americanarchive.org/catalog/cpb-aacip-526-7d2q52gc6q) | 1944 | WNYC (Radio station : New York, N.Y.)</br>